General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Applications

-Beyond zero-shot prompting of \glspl{gpm}, one can develop agentic systems that combine multiple analysis steps end-to-end.
-In this regard, \textcite{ghareeb2025robin0} developed \modelname{Robin}---a multi-agent system for assisting biological research with hypothesis generation (see \Cref{fig:hypothesis-generation}) and experimental analysis.
-The data analysis agent \modelname{Finch} performs autonomous analysis of raw or preprocessed experimental data, such as \gls{rna} sequencing and flow cytometry.
-Given a user prompt (e.g., \enquote{\gls{rna} sequencing differential expression analysis}), \modelname{Finch} executes code in a Jupyter notebook to process the data, apply relevant statistical methods, and generate interpretable outputs.
-For flow cytometry, this includes gating strategies and significance testing, while for \gls{rna} sequencing, it encompasses differential expression and gene ontology enrichment analysis.
+More complex agentic systems extend beyond single-step analysis and attempt to orchestrate entire workflows.
+For example, \textcite{ghareeb2025robin0} developed a multi-agent system for assisting biological research with hypothesis generation (see \Cref{fig:hypothesis-generation}) and experimental analysis.
+Its data analysis agent \modelname{Finch} autonomously processes raw or preprocessed biological data, such as \gls{rna} sequencing or flow cytometry, by executing code in Jupyter notebooks and producing interpretable outputs.
 Currently, only these two data types are supported, and expert-designed prompts are still required to ensure reliable results.